History of Corsica: Middle Ages

 After the fall of the Western Roman Empire, Corsica was frequented by migrant peoples and corsairs, notably Vandals, who plundered and ravaged at will until the coastal settlements fell into decline and the population occupied the slopes of the mountains.
 Rampant malaria in the coastal marshes reinforced this decision.
-Due largely to competition for the island from Ostrogoths Foederati who had settled on the Riviera, the Vandals never penetrated much beyond the coast, and their stay in Corsica was relatively short-lived, just long enough to prejudice the Corsicans against foreign adventurers on Corsican soil.
+Due largely to competition for the island from Ostrogothic Foederati who had settled on the Riviera, the Vandals never penetrated much beyond the coast, and their stay in Corsica was relatively short-lived, just long enough to prejudice the Corsicans against foreign adventurers on Corsican soil.

-In 534, the armies of Justinian recovered the island for the empire, but the Byzantines were not able to effectively defend the island from continuing raids by the Ostrogoths, the Lombards, and the Saracens.
+In 534, the armies of Justinian I recovered the island for the empire, but the Byzantines were not able to effectively defend the island from continuing raids by the Ostrogoths, the Lombards, and the Saracens.
 The Lombards, who had made themselves masters of the war- and famine-shattered Italian Peninsula, conquered the island in c.
 725.

 The Lombard supremacy on the island was short lived.
 In 774, the Frankish king Charlemagne conquered Corsica as he moved to subdue the Lombards and restore the Western Empire.
 For the next century and a half, the thus established Holy Roman Empire continually warred with the Saracens for control of the island.
 In 807, Charlemagne's constable Burchard defeated an invading force from Al Andalus.
 In c.
-930, Berengar II, king of Italy, invaded and subdued the imperial forces.
+930, Berengar II, King of Italy, invaded and subdued the imperial forces.
 Otto I vanquished Berengar and restored Corsica to imperial control in 965.

 Its external threats mostly vanquished, a period of feudal anarchy followed as local Corsican-based nobles warred on each other and struggled for control, culminating in the transfer of the island – at the request of its population – to the papacy in 1077.
 The Pope yielded civic administration to Pisa in 1090, but contention between the Pisans and their rival Genoese soon engulfed Corsica.
 Repeated truces proved fleeting as the two naval and trading powers clashed for supremacy in the Western Mediterranean.
 The various Italian republics that arose began to assume responsibility for the security and prosperity of Corsica, starting with Tuscany, the closest.
 Corsica was finally removed from the fighting by annexation to the Papal States in 1217.

-Renaissance
+Late Middle Ages and Renaissance

 Pisa retained control of the island during most of the Middle Ages but at the start of the Renaissance it fell to Genoa in 1284, following the battle of Meloria against Pisa.

 Corsica successively was part of the Republic of Genoa for five centuries.
-Despite take-overs by Aragon between 1296–1434 and France between 1553 and 1559, Corsica would remain under Genoese control until the Corsican Republic of 1755 and under partial control until its purchase by France in 1768.
+Despite take-overs by Aragon between 1296 and 1434 and France between 1553 and 1559, Corsica would remain under Genoese control until the Corsican Republic of 1755 and under partial control until its purchase by France in 1768.